ankitind1/nidhi40/README.md

-# Nidhi @ 40 — Wishes & Live Wall
+# Nidhi @ 40 — Wishes

-A tiny, static microsite to collect birthday wishes and favorite memories and display them on a live wall.
+A tiny, static microsite to collect birthday wishes and favorite memories.
 No build step, no dependencies — just HTML/CSS/JS plus a Google Apps Script backend.

 ## What’s here
 - `index.html`: Simple form to submit a wish (max 800 chars), name, and consent.
 Persists the name in `localStorage`.
 Shows a confetti animation on success.
-- `livewall.html`: Auto‑refreshing grid that fetches consented notes every 4 seconds and renders them for display (e.g., on a projector).
-Escapes HTML to prevent XSS.

-Both files POST/GET to the same `ENDPOINT_URL` (a Google Apps Script Web App).
+The form posts to the `ENDPOINT_URL` (a Google Apps Script Web App).

 ## Quick start
 - Open `index.html` locally to submit a test message.
-- Open `livewall.html` to see the live wall update.

-Tip: If you fork or reuse this, update the `ENDPOINT_URL` in both files.
+Tip: If you fork or reuse this, update the `ENDPOINT_URL` in `index.html`.

 ## Backend (Google Apps Script)
 The site expects a Web App endpoint that: